 Scholars, philosophers, and even archeologists have often referred to Egypt as the cradle of civilization.
 However, some might argue that Egypt is not the cradle of civilization; one can not deny that the ancient Egyptian society at its peak led the world in many innovations.
 Of all Egyptian designs, the Egyptian alphabets, also known as hieroglyphics, are probably the most advanced and the most sophisticated.
 Though the use of these alphabets stopped when the Roman emperor Theodosius ordered the closure of all Non-Christian temples, archeologists, through these alphabets, have discovered enough writings to uncover a whole new world of the ancient Egyptian society.
-In this article, we shall discuss the origin of the ancient Egyptian alphabets, its developments, its uses, and also iconic Ancient Egyptian writers and the significance of these Hieroglyphics to Ancient Egyptian Art.
+In this article, we shall discuss the origin of the ancient Egyptian alphabets, their developments, their uses, and also iconic Ancient Egyptian writers and the significance of these Hieroglyphics to Ancient Egyptian Art.

-Origin of Ancient Egyptian Letters (Hieroglyphics):
+Origin of Ancient Egyptian Letters (Hieroglyphics)

 Usage of the Egyptian Letters